af/envalid/README.md

 ## Error Reporting

-By default, if any required environment variables are missing or have invalid values, envalid will log a message and call `process.exit(1)`.
+By default, if any required environment variables are missing or have invalid values, Envalid will log a message and call `process.exit(1)`.
 You can override this behavior by passing in your own function as `options.reporter`.
 For example:

 ```js